fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 #### Type inference

 The TypeScript compiler can attempt to infer the type information if no type has been specified.
-Variables' type can be inferred based on its assigned value and its usage.
-The type inference take place when initializing variables and members, setting parameter default values, and determining function return types.
+Variables' type can be inferred based on their assigned value and their usage.
+The type inference takes place when initializing variables and members, setting parameter default values, and determining function return types.

-For example, consider the function <i>add</i>:
+For example, consider the function *add*:

 ```js
 const add = (a: number, b: number) => {